Hunterdon Art Museum

-Hunterdon Art Museum has partnered with THAT since its inception and is proud to present the third annual exhibition of work by artists participating in the Tour.
-On Friday, May 3, from 7 to 9 p.m. the exhibition will open with a free reception, open to the public, and hosted by THAT.
-Food will be served.
+Hunterdon Art Museum has partnered with THAT since its inception and is proud to present an exhibition of work by artists participating in the Tour.
+On Friday, April 30, from 7 PM to 9 PM, The Large Glass, hosted by Todd Lambrix and Terri McNamara, will live stream a virtual opening from the exhibition.

-The exhibition will also be open on Saturday and Sunday, May 4 and 5, from 11 a.m. to 5 p.m.
-Please see the Profile page to view work by all of the participating artists.
+The exhibition also will be open on Saturday & Sunday, May 1 and 2, from 11 AM to 5 PM.
+Please see the Profile pages to view work by all of the participating artists.

-All artwork in the exhibition will be for sale with 50% of each sale going to the artist, 25% benefiting HAM, and 25% funding THAT’s 2020 Tour.
+Artwork in the exhibition will be for sale with 50% of each sale going to the artist, 25% benefiting HAM, and 25% funding THAT’s 2022 Tour.

-In addition to the exhibition featuring all of the artists on the Tour, an exhibition of six of Hunterdon County’s high school art teachers will be part of THAT for the first time.
-This show, highlighting a sample of the talented teachers who instruct our students, will take place in the Museum’s River Gallery.
+In addition to the exhibition featuring all of the artists on the Tour, an exhibition of eight of Hunterdon County’s high school art teachers and – for the first time – eight of their students will be part of THAT.
+This show, highlighting a sample of the talented teachers who instruct our students and work created by those students, will take place in the Museum’s River Gallery.